Digi Shop and Visual Merchandising Volunteer - (RM)

 - Helping prepare and plan content and campaigns for social media

-- Talking to customers and collecting/ analysing data so that we can understand more about our customer and what they are looking for
+- Talking to customers and collecting/ analysing data so that we can understand more about our customers and what they are looking for

 You will receive full-training and will be supported by the Visitor Services officer and Deputy Visitor Services Officer.